gs6651/SecondBrain/CiscoSDWAN/Cisco SDWAN.md

 #### Controller (vSmart)

 - Control Plane.
 Brain of the SD-WAN.
-- Distributes control plane information to the WAN Edges using OMP.
+- Distributes control plane information to the WAN Edges using OMP tunnels.
 Also implements control plane policies such as service-chaining, multi-topology and multi-hop.
 - Distributes data plane and app aware routing policies to the WAN Edges.
 - All the policies are defined centrally on Manager and distributed to WAN Edges using Controller.
 - Controller does not store policies locally, it only loads the currently active policy in its running-configuration.